-The Family Acceptance Project[®] is a research, education, intervention and policy project at San Francisco State University that helps diverse families learn to support their LGBTQ-2S and gender diverse children in the context of their families, cultures and faith communities.
-FAP was launched 20 years ago to conduct the first comprehensive research on these youth and families and to develop the first evidence-based family support model to be integrated into systems of care and across practice domains.
-This includes behavioral health, primary care, school-based services, residential care, youth and family services and spiritual care to reduce risk and to support positive development for LGBTQ-2S children and youth.
+The Family Acceptance Project® is a research, education, intervention and policy project at San Francisco State University that helps diverse families learn to support their LGBTQ and gender diverse children in the context of their families, cultures and faith communities.
+FAP was launched nearly 20 years ago to conduct the first comprehensive research on LGBTQ youth and families and to develop the first evidence-based family support model to be integrated into systems of care and across practice domains.
+This includes behavioral health, primary care, school-based services, out-of-home and residential care, youth and family services and pastoral care to reduce risk and to support positive development for LGBTQ children and youth.